vicc/chameleon/README.md

 }
 ```

-Or using swift extensions (no need for sublcassing):
+You can also use Swift Extensions (No need for subclassing):

 ``` swift
 extension UINavigationController {